base2Services/shelvery-aws-backups/README.md

 # Shelvery

-Shelvery is tool for creating backups in Amazon cloud (AWS).
+Shelvery is a tool for creating backups in Amazon cloud (AWS).
 It currently supports RDS and EBS backups, and AMI support is scheduled to be released soon.

 ## Features